JAC-CS-Game-Programming-Fall22/2-Match-3/README.md

 ##### Important Code

 - At the top of `main.js` we set up the sprites on the screen looping through a `birds` array.
-This loop also sets up an individual `rate` and `y` position for each bird:
+This loop also sets up an individual `duration` and `y` position for each bird:

   ```javascript
   const birds = [];